Method 1: To add a profile to an existing map with one or more grid-based map layers:

 - Click on the map where you want the cross section line to start.
 Double click where you want the cross section line to end (you can also click along the line of section to include points in between the start and end points).
 As soon as you double click to end the section line, the profile object is created and placed below the map, and a base layer is added to your existing map containing the cross section line you just drew.
 If the map contained multiple layers from different grids, each grid is sliced and added automatically to the profile.
 You can turn off layers in the profile properties, if desired.

 - Select the Profile object in the Contents window.
 Choose the appropriate surface from the Current profile dropdown list in the Properties window, and then edit the line and fill properties for that surface.

 Method 2: The profile method is quick and easy, but you have to manually draw the cross section line on the map.
-If you have specific XY values that you need to use for the cross section line, or you want to modify the limits of the profile, you will instead want to use the Grid Slice command.
+If you have specific XY values that you need to use for the cross section line, you will instead want to use the Grid Slice command.
 This option extracts a slice through the grid along the trace defined by a polyline.
 The polyline can be drawn on the map as part of a base layer, or it can be in a vector file format (e.g. BLN, BNA, SHP, DXF, etc.).
 If you have already used the Profile command, the line drawn on the base map can be selected in the Grid Slice dialog.